Penguin Books

-Penguin Books is a British publishing house.
-It was co-founded in 1935 by Allen Lane with his brothers Richard and John, as a line of the publishers The Bodley Head, only becoming a separate company the following year.
+Penguin Books Limited is an English publishing house.
+It was co-founded in 1935 by Allen Lane with his brothers Richard and John, as a line of the publishers the Bodley Head, only becoming a separate company the following year.
 Penguin revolutionised publishing in the 1930s through its inexpensive paperbacks, sold through Woolworths and other stores for sixpence, bringing high-quality fiction and non-fiction to the mass market.
-Its success showed that large audiences existed for serious books.
-It also affected modern British popular culture significantly through its books concerning politics, the arts, and science.
+Its success showed that large audiences existed for several books.
+It also significantly affected modern British popular culture through its books concerning politics, the arts, and science.

 Penguin Books is now an imprint of the worldwide Penguin Random House, a conglomerate formed in 2013 by its merger with American publisher Random House, a subsidiary of German media conglomerate Bertelsmann.
-Formerly, Penguin Group was wholly owned by British Pearson plc, the global media company which also owned the Financial Times.
+Penguin Group was previously wholly owned by Pearson plc, the British global media company which also owned the Financial Times.
 When Penguin Random House was formed, Pearson had a 47% stake in the new company, which was reduced to 25% in July 2017.
-Since April 2020, Penguin Random House has been a wholly owned subsidiary of Bertelsmann.
-It is one of the largest English-language publishers formerly known as the "Big Six"—now the "Big Five", along with Holtzbrinck/Macmillan, Hachette, HarperCollins and Simon & Schuster.
+Since April 2020, Penguin Random House has been a wholly-owned subsidiary of Bertelsmann.
+It is one of the largest English-language publishers known as the Big Five, along with Holtzbrinck/Macmillan, Hachette, HarperCollins and Simon & Schuster.

 Penguin Books has its registered office in the City of Westminster, London, England.